-Born in Turkey in 1970, Mr. Balköse graduated from Bilkent University, Department of Industrial Engineering in 1991, and received his master's degree from the same department in 1993.
+Born in Türkiye in 1970, Mr. Balköse graduated from Bilkent University, Department of Industrial Engineering in 1991, and received his master's degree from the same department in 1993.
 He also holds an MBA from Yeditepe University (2004).

-He started his banking career in 1993, and, after serving in managerial positions in several financial institutions such as Iktisat Bankasi, Demirbank, Citibank and Eczacibasi UBP, he worked as the General Manager of Bank Pozitif Kredi ve Kalkinma Bankasi between 2004 -2013.
+He started his banking career in 1993, and, after serving in managerial positions in several financial institutions such as Iktisat Bankasi, Demirbank, Citibank and Eczacibasi UBP, he worked as the General Manager of Bank Pozitif Kredi ve Kalkinma Bankasi between 2004 - 2013.

-Mr Balköse joined DHB Bank in January 2014 as member of the Managing Board.
+Mr Balköse joined DHB Bank in January 2014 as member of the Managing Board and became Chairman of the Managing Board in 2022.